Specialist services

 I believe that, although we face challenges, we do not need to be ‘fixed’ in any way.
 I will help you to accept and embrace your authentic self – to find your joy.
 My approach follows a neurodiversity-affirming model.

 However, I also understand the grief and loss around diagnosis.
-As a trauma therapist, I acknowledge that the deficit/disorder narrative.
+As a trauma therapist, I acknowledge the deficit/disorder narrative.
 Along with the medicalised model of autism and ADHD can be traumatising.
 And the heavy burden of knowing you cannot meet the demands of a neurotypical society.

 Specialised trauma therapy, including women and men who have experienced domestic abuse or sexual assault